aspose-drawing/aspose-drawing-probe/index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-In this example, we create a series of graphic primitives such as lines, rectangles and ellipses using the <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphics/drawpath/">DrawPath method</a>.
-At the beginning, we create a bitmap with a size of 1000x800 pixels and 32 bits per pixel color.
-Then we define an object Pen with two properties: color `Blue` and width `2` pixels for drawing images, and a <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphicspath/">Path object</a>.
-After that, we adding subsequently to the Path 2 lines with start and end X, Y coordinates: from `(100, 100)` to `(1000, 400)` and next line from `(1000, 600)` to `(300, 600)`; a Rectangle with shapes: left upper corner `(0, 0)`, width `200` and height `400` px; and an Ellipse object fitted to a rectangle: left upper corner `(10, 200)` width `450` and height `300` px.
-Using DrawPath method with described Pen object we draw the Path on the created bitmap.
-Finally we raster the image and save it into PNG file.
+In this example, we demonstrate how to create a series of graphic primitives, including lines, rectangles, and ellipses, using the <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphics/drawpath/">DrawPath method</a>.
+To start, we create a bitmap with a size of `1000x800` pixels and a color depth of 32 bits per pixel.
+Next, we define a Pen object with two properties: the color set to `Blue` and a width of 2 pixels, which will be used for drawing the images, along with a <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphicspath/">Path object</a>.
+Following that, we sequentially add two lines to the Path, each defined by its starting and ending X, Y coordinates: one from (100, 100) to (1000, 400), and another line from (1000, 600) to (300, 600); a Rectangle with the following specifications: left upper corner at (0, 0), width of 200, and height of 400 pixels; and an Ellipse object fitted within a rectangle, positioned at the left upper corner (10, 200), with a width of 450 and a height of 300 pixels.
+Using the DrawPath method and the previously described Pen object, we draw the Path onto the created bitmap.
+Finally, we rasterize the image and save it as a PNG file.
 </p>

 C# code example: